 Tip 7: Taking a slower train could save you money on train tickets to Aberdeen

 When you travel a long way by train to Aberdeen, you might want to take the quickest route, especially if you are in a rush.If you're not in a hurry, it can cost less to travel on a slower train which involves a few changes, rather than travelling directly to your destination.
 We automatically show you the cheapest journey options available, including slower trains.
 You can also choose only to see the fastest trains.

 Tip 8: Travelling first-class may not be as expensive as you think

-The Aberdeen Maritime Museum overlooks the nautical bustle of the Aberdeen Harbour and is one of the most visited attractions in the city.
+The Maritime Museum overlooking the nautical bustle of Aberdeen Harbour is one of the City's most visited attractions.
 Centred in a three-storey replica of a North Sea oil platform, the museum provides lots of information about the petrol industry.
-Another museum to visit is the Gordon Highlanders Museum, detailing the history of one of the most famous fighting units of the British Army.
+Another museum to see is the Gordon Highlanders Museum, detailing one of the most famous fighting units of the British Army.